 When program directors hear complaints about their residents, we find most do not stem from resident incompetence.
 Nor do the complaints relate to professionalism issues.
-Rather, a good majority arises from lack of a timely response to reading cases.
-And, these delayed reports result from a lack of appropriate triage.
-So, I think you know what we are going to talk about today.
+Instead, a good majority arises from a lack of a timely response to reading cases.
+And these delayed reports result from a lack of appropriate triage.
+So, I think you know what we will talk about today.
 You guessed it!
 The topic is tadaaaa… how to triage your cases.

 A Common Scenario

-It’s 2 AM and a bleary-eyed resident starts to pick off STAT CT scans from the worklist in order to catch up on his reading from the nighttime.
-A house physician rushes down from the floors to speak to with the resident in a huff.
-She explains that she needs to discuss a case from a week ago that she must present for tumor board the following day.
+It’s 2 AM, and a bleary-eyed resident starts to pick off STAT CT scans from the worklist to catch up on his reading from the nighttime.
+A house physician rushes down from the floors to speak with the resident in a huff.
+She explains that she needs to discuss a case from a week ago that she must present for the tumor board the following day.
 The resident obliges.
-Thirty minutes pass and the house physician leaves.
+Thirty minutes pass, and the house physician leaves.

-While scanning the patient, the resident gets 2 beeps that he needs call back.
+While scanning the patient, the resident gets two beeps which he needs to call back.
 He gets to both those phone calls.
-One of the phone calls comes from a patient’s father who asks a question about his son’s chest film from the previous day.
-The conversation drones on for 15 minutes and the resident can barely get off the phone.
-But, he does eventually.
+One of the phone calls comes from a patient’s father, who asks a question about his son’s chest film from the previous day.
+The conversation drones on for 15 minutes, and the resident can barely get off the phone.
+But he does eventually.
 Right afterward, he quickly responds to the other phone call and promptly answers the nurse’s question on the other end.

-The resident starts to read the CT list again and a technologist interrupts his train of thought as he walks into the room.
+The resident starts to reread the CT list, and a technologist interrupts his train of thought as he walks into the room.
 Solemnly, the technologist asks, “How much contrast should we give this patient with a slightly low GFR?”.
 Immediately, the resident attends to the technologist.
 However, the resident is unsure and looks through the literature to find the appropriate answer.
-After 10-15 minutes, he finds a paper and says “75 ccs of Visipaque.”
+After 10-15 minutes, he finds a piece of paper and says, “75 ccs of Visipaque.”